-You’ll dive into keto tips, tricks and recipes below.
-First, here’s a quick recap on the basics of the keto diet.
+You’ll dive into keto tips, tricks, and recipes below.
+But first, here’s a quick recap on the basics of a keto lifestyle.

-The purpose of the ketogenic diet is to put the body into a state of ketosis: burning fat — rather than carbs — for energy.
+The purpose of the ketogenic diet is to put your body into a state of ketosis: burning fat (rather than carbs) for energy.
 Ketosis provides a host of health benefits, including weight loss and cognitive benefits.

 - 70-80% of calories should come from fat

 - 20-25% of calories should come from protein